WunkeyBalls/Decaying-Spawn-Update-Log/UpdateLogs/Update Log #4.md

 * ‎ ‎ ‎ added more detail
 * ‎ ‎ ‎ starting on the path
 * Part Count: 3.4k~
+### Comment:
+ It is not much work, but I'll try to add more tomorrow!

 ## Previous Update Log 9/23/2025
 * still an unfinished Spawn Hub